Caltech-IPAC/kete/README.md

 ### Running Benchmarks

-There are a test suite of micro-benchmarks in the rust backend of NEOSpy.
+There are a test suite of micro-benchmarks in the rust backend of kete.
 These require `gnuplot` to be installed, and may be run using the following command:

 ``` bash